Adjusting to a new lifestyle post-divorce

 Is fear holding you back from leaving an unhealthy relationship?
 You’re not alone.

-We know that fear is a common driver for preventing people from ending unhealthy relationships or moving forwards with their separation.
+We know that fear is a common driver for preventing people from ending unhealthy relationships or moving forward with their separation.

 Tip 1.
 Understand the difference between a 'bad patch' and the irretrievable breakdown of a relationship: